tdegeus/pdfcombine/README.md

 +   `openright` (**`False`** | `True`)

-    Make sure each 'document' begins on a left-page.
+    Make sure each 'document' begins on a right-page.

 +   `meta` (**`True`** | `False`)